-As part of an application to alter or demolish a heritage property, repeal a designating by-law, or remove a listed property from the Heritage Register, staff may request either a Cultural Heritage Evaluation Report or a Heritage Impact Assessment from the applicant.
+As part of an application to alter or demolish a heritage property, repeal a designating by-law, or a Planning Act application related to a heritage property, staff may request either a Cultural Heritage Evaluation Report or a Heritage Impact Assessment from the applicant.
 Each study is designed to fulfil a different purpose and will be requested based on the nature of the proposal.
-The preparation of either study will be undertaken by a qualified professional, as defined by the study Terms of Reference, and follow the respective Terms of Reference developed by the City.
+The preparation of either study will be undertaken by a qualified professional, as defined by the study Terms of Reference, and follow the respective Terms of Reference developed by the City, as amended from time to time.